Tarun02/Task-2/README.md

 # Different models

 To build different model you can change the training script in the container but please make sure that you cannot change the name of the files.
+In the same way you can change the inference script and based on your framework you need to change the artifacts folder.